Buyer Beware: Just because it says it is an ICAO document, doesn’t mean it is

 Among our many activities, we strive to implement practical and achievable measures to improve safety and efficiencies in all sectors of the air transportation system.
 It is because of this approach that we can ensure aviation’s complimentary achievements in a safe and efficient network that serves a fundamental role in sporting global social and economic priorities.

-We were able to achieve this by developing and maintaining Standards, Recommended Practices and Procedures that are contained in 16 Annexes and 5 Procedures for Air Navigation Services (PANS).
-We complement these Standards with more than 42 manuals and 353 circulars that provide guidance on their implementation.
+We were able to achieve this by developing and maintaining Standards, Recommended Practices and Procedures that are contained in 19 Annexes and 6 Procedures for Air Navigation Services (PANS).
+We complement these Standards with hundreds of 42 manuals and circulars that provide guidance on their implementation.

 When we produce SARPs and PANS and other guidance material, we follow a structured, transparent and multi-staged process.
 This work involves a number of technical and non-technical review bodies that are composed of State and industry subject matter experts.
 When these experts have submitted their recommendations, they are assessed and transmitted to the States and industry for review.
 Only when all relevant feedback and fine-tuning has taken place are they presented to ICAO’s Council for ultimate consideration.